 - Goat whey is amazing for our immune systems, supporting lean muscle growth and repair, as well as optimal body composition.

 - Goat whey has the full range of essential amino acids in ratios that best support the athlete in all of us.

-- It is really light and doesn't ever make me feel bloated.
-That's because there is nothing added to fill up space, just the purest goat whey and flavoring.
+- It is really light and doesn’t ever make me feel bloated.
+In the past other protein powders would make me feel bloated, but not with Activ Whey.
+That’s because there is nothing added to fill up space, just the purest goat whey and flavoring.

 - I personally know the creator and can vouch for the legitimacy of the protein and where it is sourced from.

 - I have visited the farm where the goats live and roam.
 It’s the real deal!

 Bottom Line: Should pregnant women add protein powders to their diets?